MEC402/tileViewer/README.md

 Open the extracted folder and copy freeglut.dll to the folder (SolutionFolder)/dll Copy freeglut.lib to the folder (SolutionFolder)/lib Copy the contents of include/GL to (SolutionFolder)/include/GL

+Make sure your build settings are set to Debug - Win32 (x86).
+We're using 32bit GL libraries and the compiler gets mad otherwise.